 Where do I get KiCad?

-You can download KiCad here.
+You can download KiCad on the site.

 Where can I find documentation about KiCad?

-You can find KiCad’s documentation here.
+You can also find KiCad’s documentation on the site.

 How do I get my board from KiCad into the software?